A live, interactive workshop to help animal welfare professionals + volunteers tap into Moments of Empathic Delight as a sustainable resource!

 Want to see a MED in action?

-Here’s an amazing example of an animal caregiver experiencing a moment of empathic delight watching a donkey, who is healing from severe neglect, enjoy himself
+Here’s a quick example from Darrowby Farm Sanctuary of a caregiver experiencing a moment of empathic delight watching Amigo, a donkey healing from severe neglect, have a little fun!

 Animal welfare professionals hear a lot about self-care.
 Breathe deeply.
 Take breaks.
 Set boundaries.
 All good stuff, but so often it just becomes one more thing on the to-do list.

-For 90 minutes, you’ll step out of constant problem-solving and into an experience designed to help you reconnect with laughter, meaning, and the small moments of joy that already exist in this work.
+For one evening, you’ll step out of constant problem-solving and into an experience designed to help you reconnect with laughter, meaning, and the small moments of joy that already exist in this work.

 Through breathwork, storytelling, reflection, and connection with other animal people, you’ll practice noticing and savoring Moments of Empathic Delight.